Confirmed case of active tuberculosis at Model Elementary and Johnson Elementary

-The Georgia Department of Public Health notified the Floyd County School District Wednesday afternoon of an active case of tuberculosis diagnosed at Model Elementary and Johnson Elementary Schools.
+The Georgia Department of Public Health notified the Floyd County Schools district Wednesday afternoon of an active case of tuberculosis diagnosed at Model Elementary and Johnson Elementary Schools.

-A spokesperson for the Northwest Georgia Department of Public Health, said only one case of TB has been diagnosed and that individual had been at the two schools.
+A spokesman for the Northwest Georgia Department of Public Health, said only one case of TB has been diagnosed and that individual had been at the two schools.

 Due to the Health Insurance Portability and Accountability Act, the GDPH did not alert the system to whether or not this case was student or faculty, Superintendent Jeff Wilson said.